FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 Scenario: Attendee creates his profile preferences or location Given I have Signed In
   And I have not configured my profile yet
-  When I click the Session Suggestions button
+  When I click the  Search Conferences button
   Then I will be able to set my Interests and District And I will be able to Save Profile by clicking the button
 ```